 - What questions should be asked of the data?

 - Answering these questions using some of the analysis tools already on your computer.

 Of course, we are happy to help you if you would like outside help.
-Please call us today at (415) 763-5005 to discuss your situation.
+Call or text us today at (415) 858-8585.